formlio/forml/docs/workflow/topology.rst

 .. caution::
     Any input port can be subscribed to at most one upstream output port but any output port can be publishing to multiple subscribed input ports.
-Actor cannot subscribe to itself.
+Any actor cannot subscribe to itself.

 .. autoclass:: forml.flow.PubSub
    :members: subscribe
 .. autoclass:: forml.flow.Publishable

-Now, with that connections between our nodes, the topology looks shown:
+Now, with the connections between our nodes, the topology looks shown:

 .. md-mermaid::